thavel/git-projects/README.md

 gp <projects> <git command>
 ```

+Projects are pointed out using `@`.
+You shall not use `git` in your commands.
 For instance, to perform `git fetch origin --prune` in each repository of your project `my-project`:

 ```bash
 gp @my-project fetch origin --prune